danielsoutar/daggery/README.md

 # 1769
 ```

-More generally both accept a DAG description, using a topologically-sorted list of desired operations and a list of argument mappings for operations with multiple inputs:
+More generally both accept a DAG description, using a topologically-sorted sequence of desired operations and a sequence of argument mappings for operations with multiple inputs:

 ```python
 # Assume corresponding nodes for `add`, `mul` (multiply) and `exp` (exponentiate).